persteenolsen/springboot-mvc-jsp-jpa/README.md

 The following technology have been used to create the application:

+- Migration from Java 8 to Java 11
 - Visual Studio Code with the Microsoft Java Extension Pack
 - Microsoft Azure App Service with a Free App Service Plan for web hosting
 - MS SQL Database